JulianLivrone/Qr-code-component-main/README.md

 # Frontend Mentor - QR code component solution

-This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa)
+This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H)

 ## Table of contents